-The maximum aid to a county is \$200,000 and the minimum aid is \$45,000.
-The aid will be split between the county government and watershed districts based on the percentage of the county's area for which they have affirmed jurisdiction for enforcing and implementing the practices under M.S.
-103F.48.
+The maximum aid to a county is \$200,000 and the minimum aid is \$50,000.
+Aid to watershed districts with affirmed jurisdiction is calculated in proportion to a watershed district's area contained within a county.
 For areas where neither the county nor the watershed district has jurisdiction, the aid will be given to the Board of Water and Soil Resources.